The janus API for Prolog Calling

 Python modules are searched for in the paths maintained in

-list; these Python paths
+Python’s sys.path list; these Python paths

 can be queried from Prolog via py_lib_dir/1

-and modified via py_add_lib_dir/1
+and modified via py_add_lib_dir/1.

 Prolog Options

-This option returns most
+py_object(true) This option returns most

 Python data structures as object references, so that